 If your job isn't challenging, it is time to find one where you have greater responsibilities.
 Read job descriptions for roles that are a step up for yours, and ascertain that you meet all the requirements of a more responsible role.
 If not, get additional training before starting your job search.

 Your Training May Be Holding You Back

-Even though your boss loves you, they may not be able to give you more responsibilities because you lack certain required skills.
+Even though your boss loves you, he may not be able to give you more responsibilities because you lack certain required skills.
 Just changing jobs won't likely help, but a complete career change may not be necessary either.
-Instead, ask your boss what additional training will allow them to give you more challenging work.
+Instead, ask your boss what additional training will allow you to take on more challenging work.

 To Summarize: New Job or New Career?

 - Your problem is with your employer and not your job duties.

 - You like your employer and job duties, but something else about work is an issue.

 - You crave new challenges but none are available at your existing job.